katsuya-horiuchi/multiword_tokenization/README.md

 keywords = ['New York', 'San Francisco', 'New Orleans'] mword_tokenizer = MultiWordTokenizer(word_tokenize, keywords)
 ```
-* Then, all you have to do is to call `extract` method:
+* Then, all you have to do is to call `tokenize` method:
 ```python
 text = 'A Python event was held in New York.' tokenized = mword_tokenizer.tokenize(word_tokenize, text)